-JPEG is a compressed format, that trades some of the image quality to keep file sizes small.
+JPEG is a compressed format that trades some of the image quality to keep file sizes small.
 In fact, most cameras save their images in this format unless you specify otherwise.
-A JPEG image is stored using lossy compression and you can vary the amount of compression.
+A JPEG image is stored using lossy compression, and you can vary the amount of compression.
 This allows you to choose between lower compression and higher image quality or greater compression and poorer quality.
-The only reason to choose higher compression is because it creates smaller file so you can store more images, and it's easier to send them by e-mail or post them on the Web.
-Most cameras give you two or three choices equivalent to good, better, best although the names vary.
+The only reason to choose higher compression is because it creates smaller files so you can store more images, and it's easier to send them by e-mail or post them on the Web.
+Most cameras give you two or three choices equivalent to good, better, best, although the names vary.

 PNG is an image format that was developed as a replacement for a number of older, in the 1990's widely used, image file formats.
 It is a lossless format like TIFF but it is much more compact and saves disk space.
 Although your camera is unlikely to support PNG, some people like to convert their photographs to PNG as soon as they get them on their computer.
 Unlike JPEG, PNG images do not lose quality every time you re-encode them after modification. digiKam fully supports PNG images and the Batch Queue Manager can convert a batch of images from any supported format to PNG (and other formats) in one step.